Aruna-1919/Leukemia_detection/README.md

-# 🧬 Leukemia Detection using HQC-Net
+# 🧬 HQC-Net: Hybrid Quantum-Classical Network for Leukemia Detection

 **Acute Lymphoblastic Leukemia (ALL)** is a severe form of blood cancer affecting both children and adults.
 Early and accurate detection is crucial for improving survival rates.
 This project presents **HQC-Net: Hybrid Quantum-Classical Network**, a novel approach that combines classical CNN-based feature extraction with Quantum Neural Networks (QNNs) for efficient and accurate leukemia classification.